StackStorm/st2docs/docs/source/reference/sensor_partitioning.rst

 default scheme which ships out of the box.
 It is useful in cases where there is a single sensor node.

-No change required in the config file but for complete-ness the config would be as follows:
+No change required in the config file but for completeness the config would be as follows:

 ::